icp4apps/pipelines/docs/VolumeProvisioning.md

 oc create -f ibmcloud-ibmc-block.yaml
 ```

-2. Tell the Tekton to use your storage class via [configMap](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#how-are-resources-shared-between-tasks), so when the kabanero pipelines are run, tekton can use your custom storage class to provision persistent volumes.
+2. Tell the Tekton to use your storage class via [configMap](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#how-are-resources-shared-between-tasks), so when the pipelines are run, tekton can use your custom storage class to provision persistent volumes.

 example : Use the configmap as per below command and apply it.